bradleypallen/logistic-regression-sgd-mapreduce/README.md

     $ export SPLIT=0.3 # the fraction of the total set of labelled instances sampled for testing
     $ cat test.data | ./test_mapper.py | sort | ./test_reducer.py > test

-The utility script display_stats.py can be used to process the resulting JSON object in the files produced by test_reducer.py to display a summary of the test run with accuracy, recall, precision and F1 metrics:
+The utility script display_stats.py can be used to process the resulting confusion matrix JSON object in the files produced by test_reducer.py to display a summary of the test run with accuracy, recall, precision and F1 metrics:

     $ cat validation | ./display_stats.py
     $ cat test | ./display_stats.py